 Christians today running the spiritual race are compassed about with a great cloud of witnesses of the victorious saints of old who had finished their race and kept the faith.
 They are cheering us on to persevere to the finished line so that we also may obtain our imperishable crowns.

 The Christian race is certainly not a smooth, easy and short race, but a rough, rugged and marathon race.
 However, the records and testimonies of the past heroes of faith offer us the encouragement, hope and strength to endure whatever trial, tribulation or persecution we may encounter on the way.

-There is no adversity or adversary that we shall encounter in the race that many of the saints of old did not face and overcome.
-If they overcame through grace and faith in Christ, we also surely can overcome today (1 Cor.
+There is no adversity or adversary that we shall encounter in the race that many of the saints of old did not encounter and overcome.
+If they overcame, we also surely can overcome today (1 Cor.
 10:12, 1 Pet.
 5:9, Heb.
 10:35-36).